 🧾 Ingredients and substitutions

-- Dairy-Free Milk - you can use any plant-based milk that you want.
-I find that soy, cashew, coconut, or oat milk work best for a rich and creamy hot chocolate since they are thicker and creamier.
-You could also use water, but it won't be nearly as creamy.
+- Dairy-Free Milk – you can use any plant-based milk that you want.
+I find that soy milk, cashew milk, coconut milk, or oat milk works best for rich and creamy hot chocolate since they are thicker and creamier.
+You could also use almond milk or water, but it won’t be nearly as creamy.

 - Cocoa Powder - This is just simple baking cocoa.
 A good quality cocoa powder will give you a great-tasting hot chocolate.

-- Salt - for a flavor enhancer. (optional)
+- Salt – a pinch of salt for a flavor enhancer. (optional)

 - Vegan Whipped Cream - you can find dairy-free whipped cream at many grocery stores, even Trader Joe's and Aldi frequently carry it.
 You can also easily make your own homemade vegan whipped cream from aquafaba - the liquid from a can of beans.
 For a super-rich and creamy vegan whipped cream, use my vegan whipped cream frosting.